DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/offline.md

 1. Download and decompress the offline package of DCE Community on the controller node of your kubernetes cluster, or download and decompress the offline package from [Download Center](../../../download/index.md).

-    Take VERSION=v0.19.0 as an example.
+    Take VERSION=v0.20.0 as an example.

     ```bash
-    export VERSION=v0.19.0
+    export VERSION=v0.20.0
     wget https://qiniu-download-public.daocloud.io/DaoCloud_Enterprise/dce5/offline-community-$VERSION-amd64.tar
     tar -xvf offline-community-$VERSION-amd64.tar
     ```

 2. Customize `clusterConfig.yaml`

-    - If Console is exposed via NodePort (recommended only for PoC use cases), skip this step.

-    - In non-public cloud environment (virtual/physical machine), please enable load balancer (metallb) to avoid NodePort instability caused by node IP changes.
-Plan your network carefully and set up 2 necessary VIPs.
+    - For non-public cloud environments (VMs or physical machines), enable load balancing (Metallb) to avoid instability caused by NodePort due to changing node IPs.
+Carefully plan your network and set up 2 necessary VIPs.
+Here is a sample configuration:
-      Here is an example of `clusterConfig.yaml`:

         ```yaml title="clusterConfig.yaml"
         apiVersion: provision.daocloud.io/v1alpha3